jp-wright/nfl_betting_market_analysis/README.md

 ## Wise Bets
 Games that pass a user-set threshold of deviation from the model's prediction, either in a point spread or in odds to win, are labeled as __wise bets__.

 A game whose actual spread deviates from the predicted spread by the user-set point threshold or more will be labeled a "wise bet".
 The underlying approach to finding mis-valued spreads works as follows.
 The key factor for a spread is its _flexibility_.
 As Vegas receives more bets on a particular team at a given spread value, they can adjust the spread in order to balance the wagers on the opposing team, reducing the bookmakers' risk by taking near equal money on both sides.
 (Vegas typically does not win big on any given game.
 They win small amounts consistently by playing percentages very carefully).
-This flexibility in the line is the key component I aimed to use in snuffing out inefficiency in the spread.  _If the betting public has a possibly inaccurate perception about a given team, they will either over- or under-bet for that team, forcing Vegas oddsmakers to compensate by artificially adjusting the spread in order to entice bettors to make wagers against their (inaccurate) perception and even out the money wagered._
+This flexibility in the line is the key component I aimed to use in snuffing out inefficiency in the spread.
+If the betting public has a possibly inaccurate perception about a given team, they will either over- or under-bet for that team, forcing Vegas oddsmakers to compensate by artificially adjusting the spread in order to entice bettors to make wagers against their (inaccurate) perception and even out the money wagered.

-__The goal of this model was to find out which factors best predict which games have spreads that are incorrectly set, by how many points they were off, and to predict the result.__
+Because of this, the initial aim of this project was simple: I wanted __to identify which factors best predict games that have spreads that are incorrectly set, to label these games as potentially "wise bets," and to examine the results of these games in hopes of finding that a favorable percentage would be winning bets.__

 Secondarily, we can do the same for the Over/Under as well as the Money Line.
 The Money Line is slightly different, since it is concerned only with the binary outcome of win/lose.